All Episodes

 And it was amazing.

-Uh and then we did all the jobs that I wanted to do, and then we turned it over to the viewers.
+And then we did all the jobs that I wanted to do, and then we turned it over to the viewers.

-Every segment we did on that show, we did 300.
+And I tell you, Sean, God's honest truth, every segment we did on that show, we did 300.

 And after the first season, they were all suggested by viewers.

-And you know, I know you feel the same way about your audience.
+And, you know, I know you feel the same way about your audience.

 You know, the people you work for don't necessarily sign your check, but they listen to you, you know, and they watch you.

-And well, they can fire me if they stop listening and stop watching.
+Well, they can fire me if they stop listening and stop watching.

 In a heartbeat, so we better be interesting in these next five minutes.